ryanatkn/gro/src/docs/deploy.md

 See [`src/deploy.task.ts`](/src/deploy.task.ts) for the details.

-For a low-tech deploy task example for a VPS server, code with no warranty or support that was written a while ago in a hurry, see `felt-mockup`'s [`src/deploy.task.ts`](https://github.com/feltcoop/felt-mockup/blob/main/src/deploy.task.ts).
+For a low-tech deploy task example for a VPS server, (disclaimer: this code was written a while ago in a hurry), see `felt-mockup`'s [`src/deploy.task.ts`](https://github.com/feltcoop/felt-mockup/blob/main/src/deploy.task.ts).